note: hard copies of the Mini Show Guide for Entrants are available at club meetings

-Mini shows are usually held during our monthly meetings except in August and November.
+Mini shows are usually held during our monthly meetings except in November.
 There are no meetings in July or December.

-The mini-show has both a General Section and Flower Arrangement/Decorative section, as well as a People’s Choice section.
-Members are encouraged to exhibit in both sections.
+The mini-show has both a General section and Flower Arrangement/Decorative section, as well as a People’s Choice section.
+Members are encouraged to exhibit in all sections.

 - The General Section has designated Classes which are reviewed from time to time to ensure they reflect current interests.
 The mini-show stewards are always interested in considering any ideas you may have for new classes.

 - The Flower Arranging / Decorative section is meant to stimulate your imagination and encourage you to create beautiful floral designs within the guidelines.